 5) It’s up to you what you do with the data, but JotForm lets you export your response data as Excel, CSV, or PDF files.
 You can also integrate your PDF form responses into Google Sheets or create a visual report.

 JotForm is all about making forms easy for people, whether online or offline.
 A year ago we realized that even though our web forms are great, there’s a huge need for fillable PDF forms.
-When Adobe announced they were retiring FormsCentral, we knew people were still going to need an easy way to create PDF forms.
+When Adobe announced they were retiring FormsCentral, we knew people were still going to need an easy way to create/edit PDF forms.
 For frequently asked questions about JotForm’s PDF Form Creator, check out this guide.

 Have any experience creating PDF forms with JotForm?
 Let us know what kind of forms you made in the comments below!